NineSong/PyQiuBo/README.md

 Note: Other versions of Python 2/3 may work but are untested.

 # Usage
-First, edit the configuration file `qiubo.json`.
-Fill in your student id which is mandatory for obvious reasons.

-`sign_in_log` controls whether to produce a sign-in log on each sign-in attempt.
-The log will be named `qiubo.log`.

-Then, run `qiubo.py`.
+Run `qiubo.py your_student_id`.
 Have fun!

 # Tips
-- For sake of convenience, please do not change your password.
 - The script relies on the clock of your computer, so make sure that your clock is correct.
 - PE lessons do not appear in Yiban's schedule.
 - If two or more courses conflict, only one of them can be signed in.
 - Sometimes sign-in may fail.
-Don't worry, check out the course first.
-  It doesn't matter if it is not a major course.
+Don't worry, this may be because their database is corrupted.

 # Log
-`qiubo.log` simply consists of the time it tried to sign in and the JSON returned by the server.
+`qiubo.log` consists of the time it tried to sign in, student id, student name, course name and the JSON returned by the server.
 `"code": 1` stands for success while `"code": -1` stands for failure.